joshbeckman/notes/about.md

 ## About This Site

-This site is an export and reformatting of my highlights and notes of my online (and some offline) reading.
+This site is an export and reformatting of my highlights and notes of my online (and some offline) reading ([script here](https://github.com/andjosh/notes/blob/master/utilities/import)).

 The site theme is forked from [Simply Jekyll](https://github.com/raghudotcc/simply-jekyll).

 ### Features:

 [[***Changelog***<br/>
+\- 11-02-23 Tags added to search results<br/>
 \- 09-02-23 Forked from Original Theme<br/>
 \- 14-05-20 Context Menu <br/>
 \- 08-05-20 Trivial Spaced Repetition <br/>